andrewsunglaekim/wdi_dc5_instructors/w02/lesson_plans/d01a_oop_basics/lesson_plan.md

 - In ruby, we define object templates known as a `class`
 - We create new objects from the class template using ClassName.new

-### Why use OOP? - Think Pair Share

-Why use objects?

-- Why use Objects and Classes?
-  - Code reuse
-  - Modularity / interoperability
-  - Problem & Data modeling (translating a scenario into a solution)
-  - Managing complexity
-    - add a little formality up front so that things don't get too loosey-goosey later on

 ## Code!

 What are the objects in AMAco PDA?